MSzmaj/mediatsion/README.md

 # mediaTSion
-An in-process mediator/pipeline library for Typescript and NodeJS.
+An in-process mediator/pipeline library for Typescript.

 **NOTE: Work in progress**